Boeing jetliner that suffered inflight blowout was restricted because of concern over warning light

-PORTLAND, Ore. — (AP) — The Boeing jetliner that suffered an inflight blowout over Oregon was not being used for flights to Hawaii after a warning light that could have indicated a pressurization problem lit up on three different flights, a federal official said Sunday.
+PORTLAND, Ore. — (AP) — The Boeing jetliner that suffered an inflight blowout over Oregon was not being used for flights to Hawaii after a warning light that could have indicated a pressurization problem lit up on three different flights.

-Alaska Airlines decided to restrict the aircraft from long flights over water so the plane “could return very quickly to an airport" if the warning light reappeared, National Transportation Safety Board Chair Jennifer Homendy said at a news conference Sunday night.
+Alaska Airlines decided to restrict the aircraft from long flights over water so the plane “could return very quickly to an airport” if the warning light reappeared, Jennifer Homendy, chair of the National Transportation Safety Board, said on Sunday.

+Shares of The Boeing Co. tumbled 9% at the opening bell Monday, the first day of trading since the incident occurred.
+Shares of Alaska Airlines slid 4% and Spirit AeroSystems, which builds the fuselage for Boeing’s 737 Max, plunged 14%.

+The warning light came on during three previous flights: on Dec.
+7, Jan.
+3 and Jan.
+4 — the day before the door plug broke off.
+Homendy said she didn’t have all the details regarding the Dec.
+7 incident but specified the light came on during a flight on Jan.
+3 and on Jan.
+4 after the plane had landed.

-The NTSB said the lost door plug was located Sunday near Portland, Oregon by a school teacher who found it in his backyard, she noted.
+The NTSB said the lost door plug was found Sunday near Portland, Oregon, by a school teacher — for now, known only as Bob — who discovered it in his backyard and sent two photos to the safety board.
+Investigators will examine the plug, which is 26 by 48 inches (66 by 121 centimeters) and weighs 63 pounds (28.5 kilograms), for signs of how it broke free.

+Investigators will not have the benefit of hearing what was going on in the cockpit during the flight.
+The cockpit voice recorder — one of two so-called black boxes — recorded over the flight's sounds after two hours, Homendy said.

-Homendy also provided new details about the chaotic scene that unfolded in the aircraft and the cockpit when the plug blew away, leaving a gap in the side of the plane.
-No one was injured and the plane carrying 171 passengers and six flight crew landed safely back in Portland.
+At a news conference Sunday night, Homendy provided new details about the chaotic scene that unfolded on the plane.
+The explosive rush of air damaged several rows of seats and pulled insulation from the walls.
+The cockpit door flew open and banged into a lavatory door.

-"It was described as chaos and very loud between the air and everything going on around them and it was very violent," she said.
+The plane made it back to Portland, however, and none of the 171 passengers and six crew members was seriously injured.

-Hours after the incident, the FAA ordered the grounding of 171 Max 9s, including all those operated by Alaska Airlines and United Airlines, until they could be inspected.
-The FAA said inspections of each plane will take four to eight hours.
+Hours after the incident, the FAA ordered the grounding of 171 of the 218 Max 9s in operation, including all those used by Alaska Airlines and United Airlines, until they can be inspected.
+The airlines were still waiting Sunday for details about how to do the inspections.

-Alaska Airlines and United are the only U.S. airlines that fly the Max 9.

-Alaska Airlines and United grounded all of their Boeing 737 Max 9 jetliners again on Sunday while waiting to be told how to inspect the planes to prevent another inflight blowout like the one that damaged the Alaska Airlnes jet.

-Alaska Airlines had returned 18 of its 65 737 Max 9 aircraft to service Saturday, but the airline said Sunday that it received a notice from the Federal Aviation Administration that additional work might be needed on those 18 planes.

-Alaska said the carrier had canceled 170 flights — more than one-fifth of its schedule — by mid-afternoon on the West Coast because of the groundings and was awaiting further instruction from the FAA.
-United said it scrapped about 180 flights Sunday while salvaging others by finding other planes not covered by the grounding.

-United said it was waiting for Boeing to issue a multi-operator message, which is a service bulletin used when multiple airlines need to perform similar work on a particular type of plane.
+Alaska Airlines, which has 65 Max 9s, and United, with 79, are the only U.S. airlines to fly that particular model of Boeing’s workhorse 737.
+United said it was waiting for Boeing to issue a “multi-operator message,” which is a service bulletin used when multiple airlines need to perform similar work on a particular type of plane.

-Boeing was working on a bulletin, which the company had not yet submitted to the FAA, but producing a detailed, technical bulletin frequently takes a couple days, according to a person familiar with the situation who spoke on condition of anonymity because the company and regulators have not publicly discussed the process.
+Boeing was working on the bulletin but had not yet submitted it to the FAA for review and approval, according to a person familiar with the situation.
+Producing a detailed, technical bulletin frequently takes a couple days, said the person, who spoke on condition of anonymity to describe a matter that the company and regulators have not publicly discussed.

 Boeing declined to comment.